Faux Balcony Buying Guide

 Step 3: Choose a coating

 All of our balconies are made of durable wrought iron but we can also manufacture faux balconies in aluminum and steel if that is your preference.
-To prevent deterioration, we offer powder coating in Black, Bronze-Tone, Copper-Tone, Silver-Tone, Textured Bronze, or White.
+To prevent deterioration, we offer powder coating in Black or Bronze-Tone.

 All of our faux balconies are made to order.
 So after you've measured and found a style that works perfectly with your taste and architecture, let's work together to make your dream faux balcony a reality.